drawpile/listserver/README.md

 2. Private listings (accesssible via room code only)
 3. Live server sessions

-If the `includeservers` config key is set, listserver will use drawpile-srv's web admin API to fetch that server's session list and include it in the results.
+If the `includeServers` config key is set, listserver will use drawpile-srv's web admin API to fetch that server's session list and include it in the results.

-If no `database` is configured, listserver will be in read-only mode: sessions cannot be listed manually, but it will show sessions fetched directly from a server.
+If `database` is set to `none`, listserver will be in read-only mode: sessions cannot be listed manually, but ones fetched directly from a server will be shown.
-(Note that you should always enable at least one of these options: otherwise listserver does nothing.)
+(Note that you should always enable at least one of these options, as otherwise listserver does nothing.)

 At a minimum you should set the following configuration settings: